-A Study on Relationship between Socio-economic Factors and ICT Adoption among Dairy Farmers
+Relationship between Socio-economic Factors and ICT Adoption among Dairy Farmers

 Abstract

 A research investigation was conducted in Banda district of Uttar Pradesh, India to find out the relationship between ICT tools and socio-economic variables of dairy farmers.
 Ex-post-facto research design and simple random sampling technique were used in this investigation.
-The data was collected through personal interviews of80 dairy farmers.The analysis of the study performed through correlation methods together with multiple regression and path analysis.
+The data was collected through personal interviews of 80 dairy farmers.The analysis of the study performed through correlation methods, together with multiple regression and path analysis.
 The investigated independent variables produced an R2 value of 94.4 percent that identified the factors responsible for total variation in farmer ICT tool usage.
 The path analysis determined both direct and indirect components during analysis.
 The variable dairy experience showed the strongest direct influence (0.631) among all variables yet annual income produced the highest total indirect influence (0.489) on farmer utilization of ICT tools.
-The research demonstrates that there is a need to increase the utilization rate of ICT tools used by dairy farmers in this district.
+The research demonstrates a need to increase the utilization rate of ICT tools used by dairy farmers in this district.

-Keywords: ICT, Extension contact,
+Keywords: ICT, Extension contact, Dairy farmers, Socio- economic

 Introduction

 Agricultural information is vital for the development of dairy farmers as it helps them improve milk production, manage animal health, and adopt best feeding and breeding practices.
 Access to accurate information on nutrition, disease prevention, market prices, and weather conditions enables dairy farmers to increase productivity, reduce losses, and enhance income.
-It also supports better planning, sustainability, and integration into broader agricultural value chains.Information and Communication Technologies now stand as a fundamental base for agriculture.
+It supports better planning, sustainability, and integration into broader agricultural value chains.Information and Communication Technologies now stand as a fundamental base for agriculture.
 The focus of extension work primarily involves upgrading rural areas and agricultural sector.
 The technical development improved both information management and communication procedures.ICTs encompass a range of tools that support the creation, processing, and transfer of information across space and time.
 In agricultural extension, ICTs enable the timely delivery of information to farmers, enhancing their decision-making capabilities.
 Television, radio, agriculture officers, and progressive farmers have been identified as significant sources of information, with ICTs amplifying their reach and effectiveness (Dhaka & Chayal, 2010).

 Dairy sector playing very important role in economic progress of the country as it contributes over 3 to 4 percent to agricultural GDP and provides employment in principle or subsidiary status.
 Recently, lack of proper information has been considered as one of the most serious challenge faced by dairy farmers.
 Therefore, it is necessary to find suitable solution to reduce the ill effects of lack information on livestock population.